CPR IN SCHOOLS

 Legislating CPR in Schools

 From Nevada to Michigan and in dozens of states across the country, lives are being saved by high school students trained in CPR at school.
-38 states and Washington, DC have passed state laws that will assure all students are trained in life-saving CPR before they graduate from high school.
+Thirty-nine states and Washington, DC have passed state laws that will assure all students are trained in life-saving CPR before they graduate from high school.
 Read the latest updates here.

-CPR in Schools
+CPR in Schools Legislation Map

 Schools in Red Require CPR